supasearch-ai/hnswlib-quantized/README.md

 * `get_current_count()` - returns the current number of element stored in the index

-Read-only properties of `hnswlib.Index` class:
+Read-only properties of `qhnswlib.Index` class:

 * `space` - name of the space (can be one of "l2", "ip", "cosine", "l2_int8", or "ip_int8").